hANSIc99/Pythonic/README.md

 ## Business Model: Mining
-Pythonics uses one core of your CPU to mine the digital currency Monero.
+Pythonic uses one core of your CPU to mine the digital currency Monero.
 For this reason, you have to add an exception on Windows systems.

 You can find more information about Monero on https://getmonero.org/